 Authorized investments for qualified public entities are set forth in the "Investment of Public Funds Act" in Sections 2.2-4500 et seq. of the Code of Virginia.
 A qualified public entity is defined as any state agency or institution having an internal or external public funds manager with professional investment management capabilities.
-As a qualified public entity, the following securities are authorized for the investment of university funds:
+The specific requirements of this code section, which includes authorized investments, credit quality, and diversification requirements, will be in the written contract with investment manager(s) hired to invest and manage the funds in the Educational & General funds (Tier Ia) portfolio.
+Since daily liquidity and preservation of assets are the primary objectives of this fund generally investments would be in cash and cash equivalents and Active Cash style portfolios.